XplaiNLP/xplainlp.github.io/content/_index.md

       title: Research
       subtitle: "Advancing Transparent and Trustworthy AI for Decision Support in High-Stakes Domains"
       text: |
-        In the XplaiNLP Group, we create intelligent decision support systems
+        In the XplaiNLP Group, we create intelligent decision support systems that are not only powerful but also transparent and trustworthy.
+Our work focuses on developing explainable AI (XAI) methods tailored for Natural Language Processing (NLP) and integrating them into high-stakes domains where decision-making is critical.
+We explore the entire pipeline, from fundamental research in large language models (LLMs) to the design of human-computer interfaces (HCI) that empower users to understand and trust AI-driven insights.
+Our projects often involve interdisciplinary collaboration, tackling real-world challenges in areas like disinformation analysis, medical informatics, and legal tech.
+By focusing on human-centered evaluation, we ensure our systems are effective, ethical, and aligned with societal values.